Melaleuca quinquenervia: Chemistry

 M. quinquenervia have been shown to occur in distinct chemical forms.
 These forms or chemotypes are characterised by the organic compounds terpenes.
 Chemotype 1 has acyclic foliar terpenes, with concentrations of sesquiterpene E-nerolidol 74–95% of total oil and also monoterpene linalool.
 Chemotype 2 has high concentration of cyclic foliar terpenes, in particular sesquiterpene viridiflorol with 13-66% of total oil.
 Chemotype 2 also includes monoterpenes 1,8-cineole and α-terpineol.

 Grandinin is an ellagitannin also found in leaves of M. quinquenervia.

 Uses

-The paper-like bark is used traditionally for making coolamons, shelter, wrapping baked food and lining ground ovens.
+The paper-like bark is used traditionally for making coolamons and shelters and for wrapping baked food and lining ground ovens.
 The nectar is extracted traditionally by washing in coolamons of water which is subsequently consumed as a beverage.
 The scented flower also produces a light to dark amber honey depending on the district.
-It is strongly flavoured and candies readily and is not regarded as a high quality honey, but nevertheless is popular.
+It is strongly flavoured and candies readily.
+It is not regarded as a high-quality honey but nevertheless is popular.

 Melaleuca quinquenervia is sometimes used as a bonsai.

-The timber is tolerant of being soaked, and is used in fences.
+The timber is tolerant of being soaked and is used in fences.

 Melaleuca quinquenervia is often used as a street tree or planted in public parks and gardens, especially in Sydney.
 In its native Australia, it is excellent as a windbreak, screening tree and food source for a wide range of local insect and bird species.
 It can tolerate waterlogged soils.
-It is regarded by the United States Department of Agriculture (USDA) as an invasive weed in Florida where it was introduced to drain swamps.

-The essential oil of Melaleuca quinquenervia is used in a variety of cosmetic products especially in Australia.
-The oil is reported in herbalism and natural medicine to work as an antiseptic and antibacterial agent, to help with bladder infections, respiratory troubles and catarrh.
-The oil has a very low (level 0) hazard score on the Cosmetic Safety Database.